rke/gpl-test/README.md

 # gpl-test
-Test to see the generates files for a GPL project
+Test to see the generates LICENSE for a GPL3 project